 Many expats choose this place because of it’s relatively slow pace.
 If you seek to start a family and live in a place with less traffic and calm environment you should take Vung Tau into consideration.
 It offers probably the best balance when it comes to the pace of life.
 You can live in a quiet beach town and at the same time enjoy the goods of a big city (Ho Chi Minh is roughly a 2 hours bus drive from Vung Tau).

 In the end – is Hanoi worth it?

 Growing numbers of expats in Hanoi and Vietnam speak for themselves.
 Whether it’s about beautiful landscapes, great traditional food or fairly cheap, yet qualitative life – all those factors made more and more people choose Hanoi.
 There are quite some downsides to living here, that we didn’t have time to touch on (terrible traffics, environmental problems,…).
 Regardless, most expats living in Hanoi love the place, and tell us if they could choose again, they would still choose to live in Hanoi.

 If you want to find housing options in Hanoi, here at Vietlong Housing, we are a small team of professionals, dedicated in helping newcomers and expats find their new home.
-You can contact us at firstname.lastname@example.org, visit us on our website.
-Our agents (who are fluent in English, as well as many other languages) will strive to find the best deal for you.
+You can contact us at email@example.com, visit us on our website, or call us/text us at 0836886569!
+(Viber, Whatsapp and Zalo available!).
+Our agents (who are fluent in English, as well as many other languages) will be more than happy to help you with finding the best options!